 Benefiting the Paul Rabil Foundation

-This event is designed to bring friends and family together to celebrate the Holiday Season, while contributing to a wonderful mission.
+Our event brings friends and family together to celebrate the holiday season, and the roots of our foundation’s mission.
 At the PRF, we have set out to build opportunity for the youth, specifically those with learning differences, through the avenue of sports.
-In 2012, we will use the proceeds from our 2011 event to create an annual scholarship given to a child attending the Lab School in Washington or Baltimore.
-Let's celebrate the beauty of the Holiday season, while giving great opportunity to a child in need.
+In 2014, we will use the proceeds from this year’s event to distribute 12 micro grant scholarships to children in need to attend the Lab School in Washington DC & Baltimore, and the Jemicy School in Baltimore.
+Let’s celebrate the beauty of the holiday season, and watch our contribution directly affect the future of our children!

 Time: 7:00 PM - Midnight

 Location: Sammy's Trattoria, 1200 North Charles St., Baltimore, MD 21201

 Age: 21 and older